 Understanding new things from context is a great way to learn and it helps your brain retain the information longer.

 However, there are a few things to take into consideration when reading Japanese manga for the first time.
 Needless to say, you can’t pick up any old manga and start reading.
 Here’s why…

 My First Time Reading Japanese Manga Was… a Disaster

-The first time I tried to read manga my Japanese level was roughly equivalent to elementary level (JLPT N5 or N4).
+The first time I tried to read manga my Japanese level was roughly equivalent to beginner level (JLPT N5 or N4).
 The experience was… frustrating to say the least.